 - North Carolina State University, B.S., 1978

-Dr. Webster investigates how the volatiles water, fluorine, chlorine, sulfur, and carbon dioxide influence the formation of metallic ore deposits, and how these volatiles lead to volcanic eruptions.
-He is interested in determining how ore deposits form via late-stage magmatic and mineralizing processes in ore metal-rich magmas.
-To gain further understanding, Dr. Webster studies the influence of volatiles on the melting behavior and stability of minerals, and how and when magmatic hydrothermal fluids are released from magma.
-He also researches melt inclusions, which are microscopic inclusions of silicate glass in minerals from mineralizing and/or erupting magmas.
-He is presently working with colleagues at the Woods Hole Oceanographic Institution on chlorine stable isotopes in natural and experimentally prepared samples to better understand magmatic degassing.
-Other research, with museum colleagues, on sulfur, chlorine, and water provides information on the nature of gases released during explosive volcanism at Augustine volcano, Alaska, and Mt.
-Mazama, Oregon.
-With scientists from the University of Naples, he is examining volcanic rocks from Mt.
-Vesuvius, Italy, to better understand the behavior of volatiles in magmas that have erupted there during the past 25,000 years.
-Dr. Webster also studies mineralizing processes in tin-bearing granite magmas of the Erzgebirge province, Germany, with collaborators in Potsdam, Germany.
+Dr. Webster investigates how the volatiles water, fluorine, chlorine, sulfur, and carbon dioxide influence how magmas evolve chemically; how they control the formation of metallic ore deposits; and how they impact volcanic eruptions.
+He investigates how ore deposits are generated through late-stage hydrothermal and mineralizing processes in magmas.
+Dr. Webster also studies the influence of volatiles on the melting behavior and stability of minerals, and how and when magmatic-hydrothermal fluids are released from magma.
+This research involves study of silicate melt inclusions, which are microscopic inclusions of silicate melt trapped in minerals from mineralizing and/or erupting magmas.
+To assist in this research, he has recently constructed a Vernadsky-style heating stage for observing silicate melt inclusions, with a microscope, while they are melted at high temperatures.
+He is presently working on hydrothermal experiments involving apatite, silicate melts, and volatile-rich fluids to better understand magmatic processes.
+With scientists from the University of Hannover, Germany, he is developing a model to compute Cl solubilities in silicate melts.
+Other research – with museum colleagues – on sulfur, chlorine, carbon dioxide, and water provides information on the nature of gases released during explosive volcanism at Augustine volcano, Alaska, and Dr. Webster has recently begun a new study on sapphire- and spinel-bearing metamorphic rocks of the Mogok region of Myanmar.